Cijin/goChain/README.md

 # gochain
-A simple blockchain implementation in Go
+A simple blockchain implementation in Go.
+Inspired and guided by [Jeiwan's Blog](https://jeiwan.net/)

 ### Block